vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-and-effective-altruism.md

 ## Claim 1 justification: SBF engages in extreme risk-taking

-I won't really provide justification for Claim 1; I'll note in passing that a lot of commentary both on the EA Forum (such as [Kerry Vaughan's summary](https://forum.effectivealtruism.org/posts/xafpj3on76uRDoBja/the-ftx-future-fund-team-has-resigned-1?commentId=GoDd83K7ipktDtWWs)) and in external press coverage (see for instance [Axios](https://www.axios.com/2022/11/11/sam-bankman-fried-risk-taking-fail)).
-The justification for Claim 2 also provides some "from the horse's mouth" evidence for Claim 1.
+I won't really provide much direct justification for Claim 1; I'll note in passing that a lot of commentary both on the EA Forum (such as [Kerry Vaughan's summary](https://forum.effectivealtruism.org/posts/xafpj3on76uRDoBja/the-ftx-future-fund-team-has-resigned-1?commentId=GoDd83K7ipktDtWWs)) and in external press coverage (see for instance [Axios](https://www.axios.com/2022/11/11/sam-bankman-fried-risk-taking-fail)).
+The justification for Claim 2 provided below is more detailed and also implicitly provides further justification for Claim 1.

 ## Claim 2 justification: At least part of the motivation for SBF's extreme risk-taking comes from effective altruist ideas